frangucc/thenodechronbook/code_crackers.md

 ## List of Technical Topics Covered

-Describe why these major tasks...

-Turing part leads to FSM's and the real birth of CPU's, Microprocessing, all from the turing machine.
-Section also explores diversity, wining a war with brains not braun, etc.

 | Technical Takeaways |
 | -- |
 | Intro to algorithms & relative math studies |